-- 1.25 The project is intended to:

-- propose a range of solutions to add value for local people and the environment. - 1.26 The specific aims of the SURF Aberdeen Project are to: - develop an accessible Geographical Information Systems (GIS) tool to assist with spatial planning of open space; - making;
+- 1.24 The River Don Corridor Framework project was commissioned by Aberdeen City Council in April 2011.
+The commission was awarded to LUC (Land Use Consultants) supported by STAR (Small Town Regeneration Group). - 1.25 The project is intended to: - help understand the potential of the RDC at a strategic level; - identify key opportunities for enhancement; and - propose a range of solutions to add value for local people and the environment. - 1.26 The specific aims of the SURF Aberdeen Project are to: - develop an accessible Geographical Information Systems (GIS) tool to assist with spatial planning of open space; - conduct a participative programme of community engagement activities, using GIS, to improve local decision making; - develop a spatial plan, in collaboration with the community, to guide development & direct improvements to open space; - access funding and work with communities to implement several improvements to open spaces in line with the spatial plan.

-- plan.